technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate_with_data_and_ai.md

 ## Abstract and learning objectives

-In this hands-on lab you will:

-1. **Extract** (historical) Sales Orders from SAP S/4HANA using Azure Synapse Analytics pipelines

-2. **Extract** historical payments from a non-SAP system, in this case Cosmos DB using Azure Synapse Analytics pipelines

-3. **Visualize** the extracted Sales Orders and invoice data with Power BI

-4. **Predict** incoming cash flow for Sales Orders using Azure Machine Learning

-5. **Trigger actions** in SAP based on insights gained from the prediction model
+In this hands-on lab you will **extract** (historical) Sales Orders from SAP S/4 HANA and historical payments from a non-SAP system, in this case Cosmos DB using Azure Synapse Analytics pipelines.
+You will **visualize** the extracted Sales Orders and invoice data with Power BI.
+Next, you will unleash the power of data using Azure Machine Learning to train a model to **predict** incoming cash flow.
+You will learn to implement dashboards and alerting using Power BI and Power Automate.
+Finally, you will add the ability to update data in SAP based on insights gained from the prediction model.

 ## Overview